Word JS API parity

 Range-based addressing withparaId-based addressing.
 UsefindTextorread_documentto resolve a paragraph first. - Replace each Office.js method call with its tool equivalent from the table above.

-- Tool catalog, full schemas
+- Tools reference, full schemas and examples

-- Live editor, wire to a
+- AI editing tutorial, wire to a

-<DocxEditor> - Bring your own agent, provider adapters
+EditorBridgesurface this contract checks - Bring your own agent, provider adapters